 Frequently Asked Questions

 It depends on the thickness of the cut.
-Thin belly (1-1.5 cm) needs 45-60 seconds per side.
+Thin bonito belly (1-1.5 cm) needs 45-60 seconds per side.
 Loin slices of 2-3 cm need 2-2.5 minutes per side.
 The key is to leave the center pink, as bonito dries out quickly if overcooked.

 Which is better for grilling, bonito belly or loin?